ThreeMammals/Ocelot/README.md

 ## Documentation

-Please click [here](http://ocelot.readthedocs.io/en/latest/) for the Ocleot documentation.
+Please click [here](http://ocelot.readthedocs.io/en/latest/) for the Ocelot documentation.
 This includes lots of information and will be helpful if you want to understand the features Ocelot currently offers.

 ## Coming up